shubhadapaithankar/Twitter-RealTime-sentiment-Analysis/README.md

 ## Building and training the classifier

 1. To build and train the classifier.
 Used Tensor flow based model(LSTM) and GaussianNB model to train the data.
 Build and train a new feed-forward classifier using those features.
+2. Detail comparison of model is in Colab Notebbok : https://colab.research.google.com/drive/11HHN3xMfTzE3z1xYUZUgOHIi4pLX3VV7
-2. Download the model:  dump `naive_classifier , filename =" text_classification.joblib ` The model which has been trained in the previous step has been stored and downloaded from `colab notebbok` ,After that used flask and integrated with web application
+3. Download the model:  dump `naive_classifier , filename =" text_classification.joblib ` The model which has been trained in the previous step has been stored and downloaded from `colab notebbok` ,After that used flask and integrated with web application